-Focusing on various cutting-edge technologies in Information Technology, the MPI-QMUL Information Systems Research Centre (ISRC) is a joint research laboratory between Macao Polytechnic Institute and Queen Mary Research Laboratories (Macau) Limited (QMRL), a subsidiary of Queen Mary University of London.
+Focusing on various cutting-edge technologies in Information Technology, the Information Systems Research Laboratory (ISRC) was a joint research laboratory between Macao Polytechnic Institute and Queen Mary Research Laboratories (Macau) Limited (QMRL), a subsidiary of Queen Mary University of London.
 Approved by the Macao SAR Chief Executive in 2004, its scope includes research and systems integration to the level of proof-of-concept demonstrators or operational prototypes in closely inter-related Information Systems technologies.

 An example of the type of research being carried out recently is that on getting more capacity from mobile networks using advanced techniques to control the radio networks.
 Benefits from these approaches include (i) ensuring that users get the quality of service they needed to give them a good experience and (ii) a saving in energy of over 60%, bearing in mind that ICT contributes around 3% of global carbon emissions.
 Funding for research in this area has been obtained from FDCT.